 On March 18, 2008, the Company completed the acquisition of Open Channel Solutions, Inc., a leading global provider of entitlement and e-business management solutions and services.
 ModusLink previously had an equity interest in Open Channel Solutions, Inc., which interest was originally acquired when the Company acquired Modus Media, Inc. The acquisition of Open Channel Solutions, Inc. provides a complementary offering which permits the Company to offer a "digital to physical" supply chain management solution.
 Open Channel Solutions, Inc. changed its name to ModusLink Open Channel Solutions, Inc. during fiscal year 2009.
-Effective August 1, 2010, the Company merged ModusLink OCS with its e-Business solutions operations.

-The e-Business operations work with industry-leading software publishers, digital content providers and OEMs to more effectively manage volumes and multichannel licensing program for a better return on investment. e-Business' Poetic® Licensing

-Management System is designed to centrally manage the complete range of multichannel entitlement management operations including business-to-business order management, license and feature activation, upgrades, renewal management and electronic software download.
+ModusLink OCS works with industry-leading software publishers, digital content providers and OEMs to more effectively manage volumes and multichannel licensing program for a better return on investment.
+ModusLink OCS's flagship Poetic® Licensing Management System is designed to centrally manage the complete range of multichannel entitlement management operations including business-to-business order management, license and feature activation, upgrades, renewal management and electronic software download.